melihkmnce/Violence-Analysis/README.md

 - Real-time camera stream integration (via IP Webcam)
 - Live violence detection with prediction overlays
 - Automatic alarm sound if violence is detected
-- Auto-records violent moments into timestamped ".avi" files
+- Auto-records violent moments into timestamped ".avi" files to the "videos" folder.
 - Date and time printed on each video frame for logs

 ---